Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Empirical Risk Minimization with Bregman Loss

-\end{proposition} With \Cref{prop:f*is_expectation}, in the remaining part of the paper, we will write $y=f^*(x)+w$, where $w$ is a zero-mean stochastic noise vector conditioned on $x$.
+\end{proposition} With Proposition \ref{prop:f*is_expectation}, in the remaining part of the paper, we will write $y=f^*(x)+w$, where $w$ is a zero-mean stochastic noise conditioned on $x$.
 Correspondingly, in fixed design, we write $y_i=f^*(x_i)+w_i$.
-In this paper, for technical simplicity, we assume that every coordinate of $w$ has a symmetric distribution.
-This is without loss of generality because otherwise we can always introduce an independent copy of the noise and apply the symmetrization lemma \citep[pp.~136--138]{vershynin2018high} to resolve this.

-The performance metric of $\Alg$ in the fixed design setting is defined by the \emph{empirical excess risk}:
+In this paper, for technical simplicity, we assume that $w$ has a symmetric distribution.
+The performance metric of $\Alg$ is defined by the \emph{excess risk}:

-In the random design setting, where we assume that $(x_i,y_i)\sim \PP_{X,Y}$.
-The risk measure is its expectation counterpart, \emph{excess risk}, which is defined as

-We first focus on the fixed design setting in \cref{subsec:bounding_empirical_excess_risk}.
-Subsequently, in \cref{subsec:extension}, we present an upper bound on the excess risk in the random design setting.
-When there is no ambiguity between the two settings, we simply refer to the “empirical excess risk” as “excess risk.”
-First, by some algebra, we have that